A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-Fig. \ref{figure/Simulation_1_Snapshot_Graph_}(b) represents the robot's data, including the CP--MPC and stepping controllers' y-direction outputs.
-At approximately 5.9 s, the external force was applied to the robot in the negative y-direction, leading to a significant deviation in the CP error (green line), $\xi_{err,y}$.
-The CP--MPC attempted to decrease the increasing CP error by generating the desired ZMP up to the ZMP constraint.
-However, the CP error could not be reduced due to the significant external force.
-At approximately 6 s, footstep adjustment of -7 cm (blue line), $\Delta f_{y,1}$, was generated to relax the ZMP constraint, and 15 Nm of the desired centroidal moment (yellow line), $\tau_x^{des}$, was also generated to reduce the CP error.
-Based on the generated $\Delta f_{y,1}$, the stepping controller adjusted the foot trajectory (magenta and cyan line) and reduced the step time (orange line), $T$, to allow for stepping at approximately 6.1 s.
-After the stepping, the desired ZMP and the centroidal moment were continuously generated up to their respective limits until approximately 7.2 s to overcome disturbances.
-Subsequently, continuous CP control using each strategy reduced the CP error from approximately -28 cm initially, gradually decreasing until the robot was able to maintain balance against external forces.
+Fig. \ref{figure/Simulation_1_Snapshot_Graph_}(b) represents the robot's data, including the CP--MPC and stepping controllers' y-direction outputs. {At approximately 5.9 s, the external force was applied to the robot in the negative y-direction, leading to a significant deviation in the CP error $\xi_{err,y}$.
+The CP--MPC attempted to decrease the increasing CP error by generating the desired ZMP $z_y^{des}$ up to the ZMP constraint.
+At approximately 6 s, footstep adjustment of -8.6 cm $\Delta f_{y,1}$ was generated to relax the ZMP constraint, while a desired centroidal moment $\tau_x^{des}$ of 15 Nm was also generated to reduce the CP error.
+Based on the generated $\Delta f_{y,1}$, the stepping controller adjusted the swing foot trajectory and reduced the step time $T$ to allow for stepping at approximately 6.1 s.
+Subsequently, continuous CP control using each strategy reduced the CP error from approximately -25.7 cm initially, gradually decreasing until the robot was able to maintain balance against external forces.}

-\subsection{Simulation to Validate Robustness of the Proposed Method on Uneven Terrain}
+\subsection{{Simulation to Validate Robustness of the Proposed Method on Uneven Terrain}}

-Although the robustness of the proposed method was validated against external forces, it is imperative to ensure its ability to maintain balance against disturbances arising from uneven terrain.
-Therefore, in this simulation, the robot walks over objects placed on the ground, demonstrating the performance of the algorithm on uneven terrain.
+In this simulation, the robot walks over objects placed on the ground to validate the balancing performance of the proposed method on uneven terrain.
 Four objects, each with a length and width of 5 cm, were positioned in front of the robot with a distance of 30 cm between them.
 To make the robot step on each object alternately, two objects were placed on the left and two on the right with respect to the robot's center.
 The thickness of the objects ranged from 1.0 cm to 2.5 cm with an increase of 0.5 cm.
 The robot walked a distance of 2.0 m with a step length of 0.1 m, and the step duration consisted of 0.6 s of SSP and 0.3 s of DSP.
-In the second row of Fig. \ref{figure/Simulation_1_2_uneven_Snapshot_Graph_}, the left y-axis of the graph represents the displacements of variables related to ZMP.
-Conversely, the right y-axis, indicated by the purple color, displays the CP error, $\xi_{err}$, and footstep adjustment, $\Delta \mathbf{f}_{1}$.
-This arrangement is intended to enhance the visibility of variations in CP error and footstep adjustment, enabling a more detailed analysis of their changes.